-c.
+Section II.
 Attendance of Advisors

 An Advisor will be selected from the Student Counsel Office to attend the hearing and may serve as an Advisor to the Respondent.
-Witness(es) to the incident that is the basis of the Formal Charge(s) will be accompanied by an Advisor selected from the Student Attorney General's Office.
+Witness(es) to the incident that is the basis of the Formal Charge(s) and/or the Complainant may be accompanied by an Advisor selected from the Student Attorney General's Office.
+Participants may decline the assistance of the Student Counsel Office or Student Attorney General's Office.

 The Respondent may also bring an individual to the hearing to serve solely as an Advisor in addition to the Advisor from the Student Counsel Office.
-If that individual has met the requirements set forth in Chapter 7, Sections II(a) and (b) above, that individual may act as a Representative of the Respondent rather than an Advisor.
-Otherwise, the Respondent is responsible for presenting his or her own case; the Advisor may confer with the Respondent during the hearing but may not address the Hearing Panel, other parties, or witnesses and may not delay or disrupt the proceeding.
+The Complainant may also bring an individual to the hearing to serve solely as an Advisor in addition to the Advisor from the Student Attorney General's Office.
+If that individual has met the requirements set forth in Chapter 6, Sections II(a) and (b) above, that individual may act as a Representative of the Respondent or the Complainant rather than an Advisor.
+Otherwise, the Respondent or the Complainant is responsible for presenting his or her own case; the Advisor may confer with the Respondent or the Complainant during the hearing but may not address the Hearing Panel, other parties, or witnesses and may not delay or disrupt the proceeding.